-As you can see, there aren't too many differences between the iPad Pro and the iPad Air 3, but the ones that are present are pretty major.
+As you can see, there aren't too many differences between the latest iPad Pro and the iPad (2020), but the ones that are present are pretty major.
 So, before you spend your coin on a new device, you need to ask yourself how these differences will affect the way you use your iPad.
-Stay with me; we're going to dive deeper.
+Stay with us; we're going to dive deeper.

-If you've seen any of Apple's promotional videos for the iPad Pro or if you've watched any of the countless reviews on YouTube, you'll see that the company is targeting a specific group of people with this model.
+If you've seen any of Apple's promotional videos for the iPad Pro or watched any of the countless reviews on YouTube, you'll see that the company is targeting a specific group of people with this model.
 The 2020 iPad Pro is Apple's most powerful iPad yet, so powerful it could replace your computer.
-The iPad Air 3 isn't quite as powerful and may not be the best option to replace your computer, but it's the perfect entry-level iPad.
+The iPad (2020) isn't quite as powerful and may not be the best option to replace your computer, but it's the perfect entry-level iPad.

 One of the biggest changes on the iPad Pro is the dual-lens setup with 12MP Wide and 10MP Ultra-Wide cameras, along with a LiDAR sensor for AR purposes.
-The iPad Air 3 is lacking in the camera department with its single rear 8MP camera lens.
+The base iPad (2020) lacks the camera department with its single rear 8MP camera lens.

 When it comes to screens, the iPad Pro comes with an 11-inch or a 12.9-inch display with ProMotion, which Apple describes as "technology that delivers refresh rates of up to 120Hz for fluid scrolling, greater responsiveness, and smoother motion content."
-Again, the iPad Air 3 comes up just a little short with its 10.5-inch and no ProMotion technology.
+Again, the iPad (2020) comes up just a little short with its 10.2-inch and lack of ProMotion technology.

-But despite the slower refresh rate, the Air's screen is still easy on the eyes and boasts 500 nits max brightness while the iPad Pro offers 600 nits.
+Despite the slower refresh rate, the base iPad's screen is still easy on the eyes and boasts 500 nits max brightness while the iPad Pro offers 600 nits.
 Both displays are fingerprint-resistant thanks to Apple's oleophobic coating, but the base model lacks an anti-reflective coating, True Tone, and P3 wide color capabilities.
 The base model also lacks a laminated screen, which puts a noticeable air gap between the glass and the screen.

-As for the processors, the iPad Pro has Apple's latest and greatest A12Z chip, but the iPad Air 3 isn't lagging far behind with its A12 chip.
-Both devices are equipped with M12 co-processors.
-Both devices also have Apple Pencil support, but the iPad Pro works with Apple's 2nd iteration of the iconic pencil while the iPad Air 3 only supports the first generation pencil.
+As for the processors, the iPad Pro has Apple's latest and greatest A12Z chip, but the iPad (2020) isn't lagging far behind with its A12 chip.
+Both devices have Apple Pencil support, but only the iPad Pro works with Apple's latest and greatest 2nd generation model.
+In contrast, the base iPad supports Logitech's Crayon and the first-generation Apple Pencil.

-If you go with the iPad Air 3, you'll still have the option to draw and take notes more naturally with the pencil, but you won't be able to take advantage of the double-tap feature found on the second-generation tool and the reduced latency enabled by ProMotion.
+If you go with the iPad (2020), you'll still have the option to draw and take notes more naturally with the pencil.
+Still, you won't be able to take advantage of the double-tap feature found on the second-generation tool and the reduced latency enabled by ProMotion.
 You also won't be able to charge your pencil by attaching it to the side of your iPad like you can on the Pro; you'll have to plug it into the Lightning connector on the iPad, which just looks ridiculous.

 The two iPads are pretty much on the same level when it comes to battery life, offering up to 10 hours of web browsing or media consumption on Wi-Fi or up to 9 hours of the same using cellular data.
-When your battery does run out, you'll be able to charge your iPad Pro via USB-C while your iPad Air 3 still has Apple's Lightning connector.
+When your battery does run out, you'll be able to charge the iPad Pro via USB-C, while the base iPad still has Apple's older Lightning connector.

 Again, it all comes down to what you're looking to get out of your iPad.
 If you want to develop AR apps and games, work with high-res footage as a content creator, or possibly replace your computer, then the iPad Pro is the way to go as it is clearly Apple's best iPad.
-You can pick between the 11-inch and 12.9-inch options, depending on how much screen you need.
-The Pro is also fully compatible with Apple's upcoming Magic Keyboard.
+You can pick between the 11-inch and 12.9-inch options, depending on how much screen you need, and it is also fully compatible with Apple's wonderful Magic Keyboard.

-Now, if you aren't planning to use your iPad to create content or work on AR projects, then you may want to consider saving yourself a few hundred dollars and go with the iPad Air 3.
-The Air 3 is a great buy for a casual user looking to browse the web, play games, read, or watch a few movies.
-Sure, there are cheaper options available, but the Air 3 is currently the only iPad that combines the A12 chip with a bigger screen and a lower price tag.
+Now, if you are planning to use your iPad to create content or work on AR projects, then you may want to consider saving yourself a few hundred dollars and go with the iPad (2020).
+The base iPad is a great buy for a casual user looking to browse the web, play games, read, or watch a few movies.
+Sure, its got an older design and smaller screen, but its A12 processor will keep it humming along for most tasks for years to come.